andanhm/amazon_ses/README.md

 * [Express] - fast node.js network app framework
 * [MongoDB] - MongoDB is a free and open-source cross-platform document-oriented database program.

-### Dev Tech
+### Development Tech
 Amazon SES uses a number of open source projects to make development faster, efficient and automate the build process:
 * [SES] - Amazon Simple Email Service (Amazon SES) is a cost-effective email service built on the reliable and scalable infrastructure that Amazon.com developed to serve its own customer base
+* [SNS] - Amazon Simple Notification Service (Amazon SNS) is a fast, flexible, fully managed push notification service that lets you send individual messages or to fan-out messages to large numbers of recipients.
-* [SQS] - Amazon Simple Queue Service (SQS) is a fully-managed message queuing service for reliably communicating among distributed software components and microservices - at any scale
+* [SQS] - Amazon Simple Queue Service (SQS) is a fully-managed message queuing service for reliably communicating among distributed software components and microservices - at any scale.
+* [async] - Async is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript.
 * [Nodemailer] - Nodemailer is a module for Node.js applications to allow easy as cake email sending.
 * [eslint] - A plumbable and configurable linter tool for identifying and reporting on patterns in JavaScript.
 Maintain your code quality with ease.!
 * [gulp] - Gulp is a toolkit for automating painful or time-consuming tasks in your development work flow, so you can stop messing around and build something.